 Find Christmas activities that you can do together as a family that you will all enjoy.

 All the changes, and new experiences can result in a lot of anxiety.
 Click here to read how setting up a Worry Box can help with anxiety or use a Worry monster/ Worry bear.
+Be aware of anxiety as a possible root cause of meltdowns and talk through worries with your child.

 Click here to read how a deep pressure vest has helped us.
 Weighted blankets, bear hugs and massage can also be calming.